Soontao/iconfinder/README.md

 fork project for python 3

 remove watermark from iconfinder png

+## update

+now, with update, script can process any icon under 512 * 512 px, pls dont delete *_empty_512.png* file

+and, with update, you could process whole directory

 ## install